Last edited on February 11, 2018 by Timothy C. Hain, MD, Chicago IL.

 Below we have paraphrased their criteria and arranged them a bit to be more sensible (i.e. made each level depend on the previous, and taken out repetition)

-Other authors have reported other "add-ons" to CANVAS.
+Other authors have reported "add-ons" to CANVAS.
 CANVAS+ perhaps.
 Two groups -- Krismer and Wenning (2014) and Wu et al (2014) reported autonomic dysfunction as a 4th piece of "CANVAS" -- CANVAS+AD ?.
 One would think that this may be due to the sensory neuropathy, as the autonomic nervous system uses small nerve fibers to conduct its business.

 One would think that there would be many additional CANVAS+ syndromes.
 Perhaps CANVAS with cardiac findings, with diabetes, with vestibular migraine.
-Miglaiaccio and Watson (2016) in fact, described a patient with CANVAS lacking bilateral loss, but with migraine.
+Miglaiaccio and Watson (2016) in fact, described a patient with supposed CANVAS lacking bilateral loss, but with migraine.
 This would be, using our nomenclature, CANVAS-VA+VM.

 Szmulewicz reported that in the 3 patients autopsied to date, there was a disorder of the dorsal root ganglia (Szmulewicz, 2014).
 This is a similar pathology to Friedreich's ataxia.
 It is too soon to know whether CANVAS is just a grouping of unusual patients throughout the world, whose collection was made possible by internet communication, or a distinct entity.
+Or a mixture of both.

 Only symptomatic treatment is currently available.
 Generally these patients require assistive devices early on, as they have three impediments to balance.